nicewaytodoit/aleksandar.ristevski.me/src/pages/articles/2020-12-24---PM2-To-The-Rescue/index.md

 $ pm2 stop all
 ```

-To delete all currently running processes, which is useful if you running your apps from `ecosystem` file:
+To delete all currently running processes, which is useful if you running your apps from the `ecosystem` file:
 ```bash
 $ pm2 delete all
 ```